J1149/j1149.github.io/developers/pai_core_apis/get_block_chain_info.md

 - n: "→ → →<br>`since`"
   t: "numeric<br>(int)"
   p: "Required<br>(exactly 1)"
-  d: "*Added in pai Core 0.14.0*<br><br>The height of the first pai to which the status applies"
+  d: "*Added in PAI Core 0.14.0*<br><br>The height of the first block to which the status applies"

 {% enditemplate %}

-*Example from pai Core 0.14.1*
+*Example from PAI Core 0.14.1*

 ```
-pai-cli getpaiinfo
+pai-cli getblockchaininfo
 ```

 Result: